 Using the AutoSum Option

-The AutoSum option under the Function Library lets you performing simple calculation like sum, average, count, max, min etc. automatically for an entire column and row.
-Just after the end of column select the function that you want to use the AutoSum option.
+The AutoSum option under the Function Library lets you performing simple calculations like sum, average, count, max, min, etc. automatically for an entire column and row.
+Just after the end of the column select the function that you want to use the AutoSum option.
 You will see it selects the range automatically.